 The POWs went to work on August 15, but returned to the camp early and did not go to work the next day.
 On August 17, American planes were everywhere but there were no air raid sirens, and that night the lights in the camp were left on all night.
 The POWs noticed the size of their rations increased a couple of times.
 Finally, the planes dropped food and clothing to the former POWs in 50-gallon drums.

-On September 4, 1945, the POWs left the camp and taken to Hamamatsu, where they boarded the U.S.S.
+On September 4, 1945, the POWs left the camp and were taken to Hamamatsu, where they boarded the U.S.S.
 Rescue, a hospital ship.
-According to records kept on the ship, he remained on the ship for medical treatment and taken to Yokohama.
-From there, the POWs were driven to an airfield south of Tokyo and flown to Okinawa and later returned to the Philippines.
+According to records kept on the ship, he remained on the ship for medical treatment and was taken to Yokohama.
+From there, the POWs were driven to an airfield south of Tokyo and flown to Okinawa, and later returned to the Philippines.
 His mother learned he had been liberated on September 15, 1945.